John Paul Jones (musician): Legacy

 Jones is widely considered to be one of the most highly influential and important bassists, keyboard players and arrangers in the history of rock music.
 Many notable rock bassists have been influenced by Jones, including John Deacon of Queen, Tom Hamilton of Aerosmith, Geddy Lee of Rush, Steve Harris of Iron Maiden, Flea of Red Hot Chili Peppers, Gene Simmons of Kiss, and Krist Novoselic of Nirvana.
 Chris Dreja, the rhythm guitarist and bassist of the Yardbirds, has described him as "the best bass player in Europe".
 Music publications and magazines have ranked Jones among the best rock bassists of all time.
 He was named the best bassist on Creem Magazines 1977 Reader Poll.
 In 2000, Guitar magazine ranked him third in the "Bassist of the Millennium" readers' poll.
 Rolling Stone magazine ranked him number 14 on its list of the "50 Greatest Bassists of All Time" in 2020.

 In October 2010, Jones was awarded a "Gold Badge Award" by The British Academy of Songwriters, Composers and Authors for his outstanding contribution to Britain's music and entertainment industry.
 On 10 November 2010, he was honoured with the "Outstanding Contribution Award" at the Marshall Classic Rock Roll of Honour Awards.
 In 2014, Jones ranked first on Paste magazine's list of "20 Most Underrated Bassists."

 Personal life

-Jones married Maureen Hegarty in 1967; they reside in west London.
+Jones married Maureen Hegarty in the spring of 1966; they reside in west London.
 They have three daughters.
 According to The Sunday Times Rich List 2009, Jones's net worth was £40 million.